 Art in Action's curriculum spans from Kindergarten-8th Grade.
 Each of Art in Action's nine program levels has at least twelve sequential, age-appropriate lessons that provide a high-quality visual art curriculum.
-The multifaceted lessons develop students' critical-thinking skills, creative confidence, hands-on skills, visual literacy, self-esteem, and exposing students to the world of art.
+The multifaceted lessons develop students' critical-thinking skills, creative confidence, hands-on skills, visual literacy, self-esteem, and expos students to the world of art.
+PVA will employ the services of a part-time Art specialist in its first year of operation and grow therefrom, as based in need and capacity.
 Benefits of an art program, especially Arts in Action, includes:

-- Stimulating student's creative thinking and confidence. - Integrating visual arts into other courses such as language arts, math, science, and social studies. - Appealing to many different learning styles. - Empowering teachers and parents to teach art with confidence. - Providing lesson specific art materials and ongoing support. - Maintaining an affordable and comprehensive visual arts education for grades K-8. - Sequential standards-based curriculum.
+- Stimulating student's creative thinking and confidence. - Integrating visual arts into other courses such as language arts, math, science, and social studies.

+- Appealing to many different learning styles. - Empowering teachers and parents to teach art with confidence. - Providing lesson specific art materials and ongoing support. - Maintaining an affordable and comprehensive visual arts education for grades K-8. - Sequential standards-based curriculum.